beacon-biosignals/K8sClusterManagers.jl/docs/src/examples.md

 kubectl attach -it pod/${manager_pod?}
 ```

-### Launching workers
+## Launching workers

-Once you've attached to the interactive session you can use [`K8sClusterManager`](@ref) to
+You can use [`K8sClusterManager`](@ref) to spawn workers within the K8s cluster.
+The cluster
+manager can be used both inside/outside of the K8s cluster.
+In the following example we'll
-spawn K8s workers.
-For our example we'll be using a small amount of CPU/Memory to ensure
+be using a small amount of CPU/Memory to ensure workers can be spawned even on clusters with
-workers can be spawned even on clusters with limited resources:
+limited resources:

 ```julia
 julia> using Distributed, K8sClusterManagers